votesUP Manual

 Alternatively, in the participant manager you can create a full list of personalised QR codes for token-based accounts (i.e. when participants authenticate without an email address).
 These QR codes provide the comfort for participants to not having to type their access tokens by hand.
 Accordingly, the personalised QR codes contain the internet address, the event ID and the personal token.
 They are only intended for a specific participant and should not be passed on.
 In section 4. (below) you will find a description of how you can send personalised tokens in mail merge/mass mailings.

-Directly after the creation of an event you will gain access to its management panel for the first time.
-What will you find there?
-On top, you will see two navigation menus: the upper button bar is the one that is also visible to your participants, while the second bar is only available for you as the organiser.
-Thanks to this approach, you can always check how the participants “experience” the event.
+Once an event has been created, you will get access to its management panel.
+You will see two navigation menus.
+The upper button bar is visible to your participants, while the second bar is only available for you as the organiser.
+This approach allows you to always check how the participants are experiencing the event.

 For a better overview on smaller screens, votesUP reduces the size of the menus by omitting labels.
 On smartphones, in particular, you may only see the icons.